How to grow marigolds

 Where to grow marigolds

-Marigolds need full sun and a reasonably fertile, well-drained soil.
+Plant marigolds where you can enjoy their colourful displays, such as around patios, seating areas, or in window boxes.
 Smaller marigolds make good edging plants for borders and do well in pots, while taller or larger-flowered marigolds can be grown in large pots or in borders.
-Marigolds do best in a sheltered site, particularly the large-flowered African marigolds, as the big blooms can be easily damaged by wind.
+Marigolds thrive in a sheltered site, and shelter is particularly important for African marigolds as the big blooms can be easily damaged by wind.

-How to plant marigolds
+When to plant marigolds

 Alternatively, sow outside in late spring directly where plants are to flower.
-Sow the seed thinly into moist well-prepared soil and thin the seedlings to 10-20 cm apart, depending on variety size.
+Sow the seed thinly into moist, well-prepared soil and thin the seedlings to 10-20cm apart, depending on variety size.

 How to care for marigolds